 The Community Panel also developed a series of recommendations for Council's strategic plans.

-Find out more about this project by visiting our consultation page.
+View the plans, have your say and find out more about this project by visiting our consultation page